Strathcona Nordic Ski Club has a program for everyone!

 The Junior Racing program guides dedicated youth toward the pursuit of excellence in Nordic sport.
 It follows the Sport Canada – Long Term Athlete Development (LTAD) model; athletes are at the “Training to Train and Learning to Compete” stages of development.
 The aim of the program is personal challenge where competition is seen as a process through which athletes learn to be prepared, participate with intention, be supportive of teammates, do their very best, and reflect on what has been learned.

-These programs are for recreational skiers: beginner, intermediate and advanced, who want to improve their skiing techniques (classic and skating) and fitness – in a fun, social, and group environment – through a season of 8 coached sessions.
+These programs are for recreational skiers: novice, intermediate and advanced, who want to improve their skiing technique (classic and skating) and fitness – in a fun, social, and group environment – through a season of 8 coached sessions.